Top Tips For Picking Your Christmas Tree

 Buy the wrong Christmas tree and you’ll be opening gifts under an emaciated stick on December 25.
 Not only will children be heartbroken by your inability to take care of a tree, but we’ve also heard that Santa can be a total dick and swap cool gifts for nasty lumps of coal for jerks that refuse to water trees.
 Thankfully some egghead mathematician decided to give his protractor and Texas Instrument calculator a break so he could help the Santa-fearing public pick the out perfect tree to suit their needs.
 It’s truly a Christmas miracle!

-If you want to know what the words are on the bottom of the graphic — what you can’t read font size 1.5? — here are the CliffsNotes:
+If you want to know what the words are on the bottom of the graphic — what, you can’t read 1.5 font size? — here are the CliffsNotes:

 It’s lean, it’s real, and it smells oh-so-citrusy fresh!

 A real, dark-green and soft-leaved Christmas tree that’s big and bushy (heh heh) but doesn’t smell particularly “Christmassy.”
 So you’re basically half-assing it.

 A big, fluffy, and pleasantly odorous tree perfect for those who have no self-control for saying no to strands of lights, garland, or ornaments.

 Take everything from the previous three options but you aren’t one for decorating, this is your pick; it’s commonly referred to as the classic, traditional Christmas tree.

 You are a soulless prick who hates presents and says “humbug!” at least 237 times each holiday season.
 Display one of these and expect a large surprise on your windshield courtesy of Rudolph.